goodguyry/AriaComponents/src/Tablist/README.md

 **`UseHiddenAttribute`**

 Hides inactive tabels with the `hidden` attribute, removing the need to do it with CSS.
 Note that the use of the hidden attribute can hinder animations.

-**`UseVerticalTabs`**

-Updates keyboard handling to support a vertical tablist, where the Up and Down arrow keys navigate the tablist.

 ## Additional Information